nayeemahmed24/Find-Mentor/README.md

 # Find-Mentor
-A sample application for demonstrate authentication, api gateway and microservice architecture
+A sample application using .NET 6 for demonstrate authentication, api gateway and microservice architecture